Young7197/pitch-deck/Sophia - weekly logs/Logs.md

                                                     | implementing into the code.
 The Retrospective document is another individual document
                                                     | that is a reflection on how the team did.
                                                     |
+ Week: April 20 - April 27

+Date:                                               | April 22, 2026
+Hours Spent:                                        | 3 hours
+Type of component, implementation, or document:     | implementation Which specific part YOU worked on:                  | scoreboard/implementation of it
+Summary:                                            | I finished the scoreboard, by adding the points that each player won.
+I then was in
+                                                    | charge of implementing it into the rest of the code.
+I realiezed that there was no
+                                                    | logic for who won each sub-round while placing the cards out.
+There was also no place
+                                                    | where those cards were being stored for the scoring logic to work.
+So I started
+                                                    | working on that.
+                                                    |

+Date:                                               | April 24, 2026
+Hours Spent:                                        | 8 hours
+Type of component, implementation, or document:     | implementation Which specific part YOU worked on:                  | implementing scoreboard
+Summary:                                            | My logic for winning the sub round and placing that cards in a container that each
+                                                    | player won was not working correctly.
+I worked on that for the majority.
+Then when I
+                                                    | tried to get the scoreboard to appear between rounds it did not work.
+                                                    |